ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 {: .bash}

 #### Preparing input files for simulation with SimRNAweb server.
-If you will be using standalone SimRNA program you can skip this sections.
+If you will be using standalone SimRNA program you can skip this sections and proceed to the next one.

-SimRNAweb server requires the user to submit RNA sequence, RNA structure in PDB format, and a list of residues to freeze in simulation.
+SimRNAweb server requires the user to provide RNA sequence, a list of residues not allowed to move in simulation and RNA structure in PDB format.

 Sequence:
 ~~~